• Skip to primary navigation

 • Be sure that we can get the code to run without issues by following the instructions in the README file

-• Be sure navigation between the different models behaves properly and is not slowed down by requesting more data than needs to be displayed
+• Be sure navigation between the different end-points behaves properly and is not slowed down by requesting more data than needs to be displayed

 • Be sure your code is readable and well structured